-Chanting – After a certain point, our ordinary words cannot take us to where we are destined to go and hence chanting is important.
+Chanting – After a certain point, our ordinary words cannot take us to where we are destined to go and hence chanting is essential.
 Chanting the sacred mantras along with music can help us enter into a dialogue with the divine.

 Tithing (Dakshina) – It is in giving that you receive and hence it is very important for a student on the path of enlightenment to be a path of this natural cycle that is existing in the universe.

 Study and Contemplation – The more you contemplate in the study, the deeper the knowledge you get from it.
 Words, whether positive or negative, do have an affect on us, so obviously when we engage ourselves in the words of the sages and gurus, we are actually imbibing the path of the enlightened ones.
 Their words always remind us of our own higher self and uplift our state.

 Hatha Yoga – Our body is a temple of God and houses divine light.
 Every part of our being, our body, mind, energy is divine, and when we practice Hatha Yoga, we are able to recognize that divine light that shines upon us.

 Benefits of Doing Siddha Yoga

 Below are some of the benefits connected with Siddha Yoga:

 - Reduction in pain from chronic diseases

 - A broader and positive outlook towards life